w69huang/GameFlex-Public/README.md

 To start the mySQL server, log onto the GCP console and select the **_SQL_** option in the side bar.
 Click on gcp-gameflex-sql and then select **_Start_** from the triple dot beside **_Overview_**.
 Wait a couple seconds and it should be up.
 The public IP Address should be used to replace **_localhost_** inside the connection code.

-Currently only on user exists:
+Currently only one user exists:
 - **User**: root
 - **Password**: 123